Participating and getting your voice heard

 Remember to speak slowly and clearly when you ask a question, so that everyone can hear what you are saying, as your question is likely to be relevant to other people and may move the class discussion forward.
 Lectures can be fast-paced, so it may be a good idea to raise your hand to signal that you want to participate.

-Non-native speaker?
+Not confident in English?
 Make the most of support available

 Speaking up during lectures and tutorials can be particularly challenging for some students who are developing their English language skills.